Amanda F. Whittle, J.D., CWLS

 Prior to her appointment, she was a law partner with the law firm of Johnson, Johnson, Whittle & Snelgrove, Attorneys, P.A. for ten years; was a county attorney and circuit coordinator with the Department of Social Services for ten years; and was an Assistant General Counsel with the Department of Social Services for four years.
 During her years in private practice, she served as the attorney for the volunteer Guardian ad Litem Program and as a member of the Multi-Disciplinary Team in the Second Judicial Circuit.

 She currently serves on the Suicide Prevention Coalition, Child Fatality Advisory Committee, Children’s Justice Act Task Force, Medical Care Advisory Board, Children’s Law Committee of the South Carolina Bar, South Carolina Behavioral Health Coalition, Bench-Bar Committee, Joint Council of Children and Adolescents (Immediate-Past Chair), DSS Advisory Council, and Governor’s Juvenile Justice Advisory Council (ad hoc member).
 She is married to her former law partner, James Whittle, and they have three adult children.

-Director Whittle's work in the private and public sector, along with her passion for serving and advocating for others, has prepared her to take on this new role with the S.C.
-Department of Children's Advocacy.
-She is excited about the opportunity to work with a great team and many partners throughout the state in improving outcomes and ensuring children receive adequate protection and care from services and programs offered by state agencies for children.
+Director Whittle's work in the private and public sectors, along with her passion for serving and advocating for others, have prepared her to work with the great team at the S.C.
+Department of Children's Advocacy and with many partners throughout the state to improve outcomes for children who are served by South Carolina state agencies.

 Advocacy.
 Accountability.
 Service.